 Observe yourself and others:

 Yep, Mr Jung hits the nail on the head so pay attention to your behaviour, your mood, how it changes depending on the people or the situation.
-Basically be nosey, you’ll get a ton of knowledge.
+Basically be nosey, you’ll get a ton of knowledge about yourself.

-A simple and effective approach as long as you l-i-s-t-e-n to the answer.
+A simple and effective approach as long as you l-i-s-t-e-n.
 I see you rolling your eyes?
-How often do we listen approximatively to what is being said?
-Selective hearing is a condition plaguing most of us.
-So if you are prepared to listen then ask your colleagues, friends and family members that can give you constructive feedback.
+How often do we listen approximately to what is being said, selective hearing is a condition plaguing most of us.
+So if you are prepared to listen then ask the colleagues, friends and family members that can give you constructive feedback.
 Try and get a range of feedback, what I mean is just getting feedback from admirers won’t teach you much.
 You need positive and challenging feedback so you can start building a picture of the image you send out.

-Your company may provide you with a 360e feedback assessment otherwise you can use the Johari window which is a great tool to take stock and record as your self-knowledge develops:
+Your company may provide you with a 360e feedback assessment otherwise you can use the Johari window which is a great tool to take stock and record your learnings as your self-knowledge develops:

 Write it down:

 When you have aha moments or interesting thoughts write them down or record them on your phone.
-The likelihood is that you have a busy life so it’s easy to have a super interesting realisation about yourself that could dramatically improve how you lead and therefore accelerate your career and, and….and it disappears in the midst of the billions of thoughts and actions you’ll have that day.
+The likelihood is that you have a busy life so it’s easy to have a super interesting realisation that could dramatically improve how you lead and therefore accelerate your career….aaaand it disappears in the midst of the billions of thoughts and actions you’ll have that day.
 Hours later you try and get it back and all you get is a watered down, fuzzy and unclear version, very frustrating (or is it just me who has a goldfish memory?!)